 In fact, many horses come into the round pen totally uncontrolled and crazy because they know it is the place where they will be forced to run around until they are tired.
 I don’t know if the trainers do it because it looks impressive or because it makes them feel powerful, or because they believe they can really wear a horse down, or they just have poor timing and judgement about the application of pressure.

 It is my opinion that this type of exercise is counter-productive to training.
-After “Basic Round Penning” is accomplished, there is little need for fast-paced longing until you begin to methodically set the cantor pace.
+After “Basic Round Penning” is accomplished, there is little need for fast-paced longing until you begin to methodically set the canter pace.
 Hot horses tend to get hotter as their adrenaline and endorphins rise.
 Once that happens, you MUST wear them out to get control because you have flooded the “thinking” brain with the chemicals of the “reactive” non-reasoning brain.

 A horse learns from the release of pressure not the constant application of it.
 If you pressure relentlessly, your horse will learn nothing.
 He will no longer look for the way to end it.
 He will either become a total fruit cake or a de-sensitized mess who never looks for a clue to good behavior.